 Half-timbered house from a moving train

-Tourismus NRW e.V., Ilonka Zantop
+Tourismus NRW e.V., Ilonka Zantop, Half-timbered house from a moving train

 The journey is what matters